 This air fryer baked potato recipe is your ticket to a quick, easy, and versatile meal.
 These potatoes come out with perfectly crispy skin and soft fluffy insides.
 Once you have made a baked potato in the air fryer, you’ll never go back!

 Baked potatoes are the ultimate customizable dish.
 This air fryer baked potato recipe is perfect as a hearty side dish and can easily be made into the main event.
+And you can make baked potatoes in the Ninja Foodi if you have that as well!.

 Depending on the toppings, you can easily accommodate most preferences.
 Vegetarian, vegan, gluten-free, or omnivore — we got you covered.